Zeltiq Aesthetics

-Zeltiq Aesthetics is a subsidiary of AbbVie based in Pleasanton, California that markets and licenses devices used for cryolipolysis procedures.
-The company was founded in 2005 and raised $75 million in funding before going public in 2011.
-It was acquired by Allergan in February 2017 for $2.48 billion.
-Which was then acquired by AbbVie in 2020 for $63 billion.
+Zeltiq Aesthetics is a subsidiary of AbbVie based in Pleasanton, California, that markets and licenses devices used for cryolipolysis procedures.
+The company was founded in 2005, raised $75 million in funding before going public in 2011, and was acquired by Allergan for $2.48 billion in February 2017.
+Allergan was then acquired by AbbVie in 2020 for $63 billion.

 History

 Zeltiq was founded in 2005 as Juniper Medical, Inc., by Mitch Levinson, who had previously led Thermage, a company that sold devices for radio frequency skin tightening.
 The company changed its name to Zeltiq in July 2007.

 The company developed a medical device to remove fat using a process called cryolipolysis, which it branded as "CoolSculpting".
 The device works by pulling a piece of flesh between two paddles, which cool it to below freezing and hold the temperature there for a half hour or so.
 Afterwards the flesh is frozen and numb; the numbness persists for two to three months.
 For the clinics that use it, there is a high capital investment, and a room is tied up for a relatively long time.
 It is intended for body contouring and not general weight loss.
 As of 2013, clinical trials have found that Cryolipolysis is moderately effective and has mostly mild and temporary side effects.

-Cryolipolysis was invented by Rox Anderson and colleagues and Juniper Medical exclusively licensed patent filings on the invention from Massachusetts General Hospital when Juniper was founded.
+Cryolipolysis was invented by Rox Anderson and colleagues, and Juniper Medical exclusively licensed patent filings on the invention from Massachusetts General Hospital when Juniper was founded.
 An early prototype was created to test the method on pigs, and preliminary results from a clinical trial were reported in 2009.

-In 2009 Gordie Nye was appointed CEO, replacing Levinson, who remained on the board.
+In 2009, Gordie Nye was appointed CEO, replacing Levinson, who remained on the board.

 Zeltiq brought the device to market first for use in numbing the skin prior to dermatology procedures being done; Zeltiq received FDA clearance to market it for this purpose under the de novo pathway in 2010.
 While the company did not market its device for removing fat at that time, doctors on its scientific board were talking about that use at scientific meetings and on TV news, and doctors started using it off-label for "body-sculpting".